DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-11-19-multivariate-pattern-analysis.md

-Let's say we, the aspiring neuroscientist, take on a slightly less exciting side project on checkerboards, and we have two checkerboard patterns which have the exact opposite... pattern.
+Let's say we, aspiring neuroscientists, take on a slightly less exciting side project on checkerboards, and we have two checkerboard patterns which have the exact opposite... pattern.
 We may want to see if V1 has different activation levels in response to the two patterns by conducting a univariate analysis.